Someone Could Lose a Heart Tonight

 "Someone Could Lose a Heart Tonight" is a song co-written and recorded by American country music artist Eddie Rabbitt.

 The song was written by Rabbitt, Even Stevens and David Malloy.

 "Someone Could Lose a Heart Tonight" was released in November 1981 as the second single from the album Step by Step.
-The song went to number one for one week and spent a total of twelve weeks on the country chart, becoming Rabbitt's tenth number one country single.
-"Someone Could Lose a Heart Tonight" also crossed over to the Top 40 peaking at number fifteen.
+The song went to number one for one week and spent a total of seventeen weeks on the country chart, becoming Rabbitt's tenth number one country single.
+"Someone Could Lose a Heart Tonight" also crossed over to the Top 40, peaking at number fifteen.